ethereum/consensus-specs/specs/_features/eip7594/polynomial-commitments-sampling.md

     could be computed as Z(x) = x^n - 1, where `n` is FIELD_ELEMENTS_PER_EXT_BLOB.

-    We never encounter this case however because this method is used solely for recovery and recovery only works then at most half of the cells are missing.
+    We never encounter this case however because this method is used solely for recovery and recovery only works if at least half of the cells are available.
     """

     assert len(missing_cell_ids) != 0